 This 360 cluster comprises three classes that share an interest in contemplation or mindfulness in theory and practice.
 The course brings together historical, cultural, psychological and religious perspectives in its study of mindful and contemplative traditions.
 Mindfulness has long been an important aspect of both Buddhist and Christian monastic practice.
 With its recent introduction as a key component of Western therapeutic modalities for remediating psychological difficulties or coping with stress, mindfulness has also become a central focus of much new psychological research and theory.
 Students and faculty will travel to mindful and monastic communities in Japan and the US.
+Check out their class blog here!

 This 2-unit 360 cluster runs over the course of the 2013-2014 academic year.
 In the fall, the History of Art course will study the history of modern art from the Armory Show of 1913 to the present, through the lens of a significant collection of modern American art on loan to the College.
 The spring Museum Studies course will shift to the implementation of theory in the multidisciplinary practice of mounting and programming an exhibition of the collection in Canaday Library.
 The 360 will consider differences in addressing academy and community as audiences, and bring together theoretical and practical aspects of art history, art criticism, art exhibition, and art education.